-Artificial intelligence (AI) is everywhere, and if you haven't yet got an AI-powered smartphone, you probably soon will do.
-Even your phone's software uses AI to make decisions on your behalf.
-Adobe's Photoshop Camera, just launched, uses AI to identify objects and scenes in your pictures and suggest 'lenses' (digital effects) for comic and creative impact.
+Artificial intelligence (AI) is everywhere, and if you haven't yet got an AI camera or AI-powered smartphone, you probably soon will.
+Even your phone's software claims to use AI to make decisions on your behalf.
+Adobe's Photoshop Camera uses AI to identify objects and scenes in your pictures and suggest 'lenses' (digital effects) for comic and creative impact.
 It’s in your ‘auto’ mode, enables that ‘bokeh’ blur you love so much, and even powers your smartphone’s newly impressive ‘night mode’.
 It’s so impactful that you could be forgiven for thinking that AI is taking over photography.

 Is it all just marketing hubris, or is AI in a smartphone – and particularly, in its camera – something we should all aspire to have?
 And what even is an AI camera?
 With the term AI increasingly being used not only in camera phones, but in all kinds of cameras, it pays to know what AI is actually doing for your photos.

 AI has blurred the boundaries between image capture, image enhancement and image manipulation.
 It is used in photo-editing, to meld, enhance and 'augment' reality, to make more intelligent object selections, to match processing parameters to the subject and to help you find the images automatically based on what's in your photos rather than manual keywords and descriptions.
 It is already looking at what you photograph and making its own decisions about how to handle it.

 Welcome to the brave new world… of AI cameras.

 What is AI?